 Improve – productivity and output, education, abilities, confidence, appearance, peace of mind, relationships, lifestyle, health, income

-In addition to demographics, there are also psychographics to consider when getting to know your target market.
+In addition to demographics, there is also psychographics to consider when getting to know your target market.
 Psychographics are the ways that people think and what they value.
-For example, in your target market you might have young entrepreneurs who are interested in saving time, increasing revenue and want to invest in their future.
+For example, in your target market, you might have young entrepreneurs who are interested in saving time, increasing revenue and want to invest in their future.
 They will also have a set of behaviours that go along with the way that they think.